GreenLightning/circuit500_solver/README.markdown

 Status
 ======

 This project is still **Work In Progress**.
-Currently, the solver is able to solve 401 out of the 500 levels (= 80.2 %!) in about 4 minutes (less than half a seconds per level on average).
+Currently, the solver is able to solve 401 out of the 500 levels (= 80.2 %!) in about 4 minutes (less than half a second per level on average).

 Design
 ======